Stanislus29/StansMicroPy/README.md

 <br/>

-*Baremetal MicroPython libraries with built-in cooperative multitasking for the Raspberry Pi Pico.*
+*Baremetal MicroPython libraries with built-in cooperative multitasking for the Raspberry Pi Pico and Espressif boards.*

 </div>